campanam/RatesTools/doc/ruby_scripts.md

 This script provides a library of methods and classes used by the remaining Ruby scripts in the RatesTools pipeline.

 ## filterGM.rb
-The filterGM.rb script filters a GenMap mappability bed file.
-The user specifies a mappability cut-off above which to retain (default behavior).
+The filterGM.rb script filters a GenMap [1] mappability bed file.
+The user specifies a mappability cut-off above which to retain sites (default behavior).
 Optionally, the user can output regions below the cut-off (e.g. for subsequent removal) by appending 'exclude' to the command line.
 Input files with the final extension '.gz' are assumed to be gzip-compressed.

 Usage is: `filterGM.rb <in_GenMap.bed[.gz]> <cutoff> [exclude] > <out.bed>`.